ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ![Evo 2 Training Tokens](/evo2/tokens_consumed_training.png)

-# Generating Genomic Sequences
+# Sequence Generation with Evo 2

 Evo 2 is fully auto-regressive, enabling sampling of “naturally-occurring” genomic sequences from an initial nucleotide sequence.
 In this section, I’ll cover how to use Evo 2 to perform zero-shot prediction of a genome based on an input, and iterated search towards a genome that satisfies an external heuristic.

-## Unconstrained Generation
+## Zero-Shot Novel Genomic Sequences

 The API for requesting a genomic sequence from Evo 2 is quite simple: pass the input and the number of additional tokens and the model will generate the corresponding nucleotides after the initial sequence.